Tambogrande: Town Concerns

 "En Piura somos agricultores.
 (Con la minería) podríamos ver cómo todo sería destruido para siempre: el suelo, el agua, la cosecha."
-This farmer from Tambogrande says that in Piura, they are all farmers; with mining, it could bring great destruction to the soil, the ground, our water, and the harvest.
-He acutely captures the residents’ sentiments toward the proposed mining project.
+This farmer from Tambogrande says that in Piura, they are all farmers; with mining, it could bring great destruction to the soil, the ground, the water, and the harvest.
+He captures the residents’ sentiments toward the proposed mining project.
 Agriculture not only was their main source of revenue, but it also represented their way of life, their culture, and their identity as people of Tambogrande.
 A mining project would force them to leave in parts of the region, leaving a place they knew as a home for so many decades.

-According to Several mining projects in Peru—such as Yanacocha, La Oroya, Cerro de Pasco, Huarmey—have experienced immense environmental damage.
+Several mining projects in Peru such as Yanacocha, La Oroya, Cerro de Pasco and Huarmey have experienced immense environmental damage.
 There were some cases "of heavy pollution and human intoxication due to accidentals or mismanagement of private or state mining enterprises."
 Residents are concerned that this could happen to Tambogrande and cause "irreversible damage."

-Piura Life and Agriculture and NGOs partnered together to form some counterarguments against the Canadian mining company's claims that it would cause little or none environmental damage.
-They stated that the mining project could cause deforestation because of the immense amount of water and needed to mine; pollution that may affect the water supply and nearby rivers, such as El Niño and Piura, that could be consummated; and farming production would suffer because of the environmental effects incurred.
-They deemed these environmental risks "too high to be ‘acceptable."
-Skeptical about the environmental study of the project the government would produce, OXFAM commissioned its own report and came to the same, aforementioned conclusions and described how the government's methodology and approach was wrong.
+Piura Life and Agriculture and various NGOs partnered together to form some counterarguments against the Canadian mining company's claims that it would cause little to no environmental damage.
+They stated that the mining project could cause deforestation because of the immense amount of water needed to mine, pollution that may affect the water supply, and nearby rivers, such as El Niño and Piura, that could be consummated.
+They also stated that farming production would suffer because of the environmental effects incurred.
+They deemed these environmental risks "too high to be acceptable."
+Skeptical about the environmental study of the project the government would produce, Oxfam commissioned its own report and came to the same, aforementioned conclusions and described how the government's methodology and approach was wrong.
 Concerns were also raised about the government's neutrality in the course of dispute between Tambogrande and Manhattan Minerals, as the government owned 25% of Manhattan Minerals.